 Now that you know what retinoids are and what they do, let’s take a look a closer look at each member of the family:

-What it does: it stimulates the production of collagen, fights free radicals and speeds up cellular turnover (the skin’s natural exfoliating process) to fade away wrinkle and dark spot and firm skin.
+Studies show that retinol has all the benefits of retinoic acid, but on a smaller scale.
+A 2015 study has found that retinol is about 10 times less potent that retinoic acid.
+It stimulates the production of collagen, firms skin, fights free radicals and speeds up cellular turnover (the skin’s natural exfoliating process) to fade away wrinkle and dark spot.

-Side effects: dryness, flaking, peeling and redness.
+Dryness, flaking, peeling and redness.
+It’s the harshest of the retinoids available off the counter – but not as harsh as prescription retinoids.
 A trick to minimise irritation is to use microencapsulated, time-released retinol that’s delivered into the skin over a period of several hours.

 Who should use it: 25+ women who are serious about antiaging but aren’t ready to go prescription yet.